HIP-1195: Hiero hooks and an application to allowances

 Mirror node and block explorer support

-Mirror nodes and block explorers will want to give at least summary data of what hooks are installed on an entity.
-For
+Mirror nodes and block explorers will want to give at least summary data of an entity’s hooks.
+For example, the Hedera

 endpoint